laem/regions-topojson/README.md

 regions-topojson
 ================

-Extract country regions lightweight topojson from openstreetmap.

 Example with french regions : https://github.com/laem/regions-topojson/blob/master/france/lala.json

-Follow these steps to get topojson files for the other countries :
+Follow these steps to get them for other countries :

+Run this command...
 ```
 wget www.overpass-api.de/api/interpreter --post-file=my.xml -O my.osm
 ```

+...using this my.xml file.

+Just change FR for DE to get german regions for example, and check http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative to get the 'admin_level' that you need.

 ```
 <osm-script timeout="1000">